Hotmoka/hotmoka/tutorial/Takamaka.md

 The formers are typically controlled by an external agent (a wallet, a human) while the latters are typically controlled by their code.
-Takamaka implements both alternatives as instances of the abstract library class `takamaka.lang.Contract` (inside `takamaka_base.jar`).
-That class extends `takamaka.lang.Storage`, hence its instances can be kept in blockchain.
+Takamaka implements both alternatives as instances of the abstract library class `io.takamaka.code.lang.Contract` (inside `io-takamaka-code-1.0.jar`).
+That class extends `io.takamaka.code.lang.Storage`, hence its instances can be kept in blockchain.
-The Takamaka library defines subclasses of `takamaka.lang.Contract`, that we will investigate later.
+The Takamaka library defines subclasses of `io.takamaka.code.lang.Contract`, that we will investigate later.
 Programmers can define their own subclasses.

 This chapter presents a simple smart contract, whose goal is to